An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Testing for strategic interaction

-In our setting a test with critical function $\phi\left(\mathbf{D}\right)$ will have size $\alpha$ if its null rejection probability (NRP) is less than or equal to $\alpha$ for \textit{all} values of the nuisance parameter:
+A test with critical function $\phi\left(\mathbf{D}\right)$ will have size $\alpha$ if its null rejection probability (NRP) is less than or equal to $\alpha$ for \textit{all} values of the nuisance parameter:

-Since the nuisance parameter $\delta$ is very high dimensional, size control is non-trivial.
-For some intuition as to why consider, as an example, the case where $s_{ij}(\mathbf{d})=\sum_{k}d_{ik}d_{kj}$, such that agents' have a taste for transitivity when $\gamma_{0}>0$.
-A natural test statistic in this case would be some function of $\mathbf{D}$ that is increasing in the number of transitive triads, $\vcenter{\hbox{ }}$, in the network.
-The researcher would then reject the null of $\gamma_{0}=0$ when this statistic is large enough.
-Unfortunately, the expected number of transitive triads varies dramatically under the null depending on the value of $\delta$.
-Certain configurations of $\mathbf{A}$, $\mathbf{B}$ and/or $\lambda$ may result in a network with large numbers of transitive triads even when agents' have no taste for transitivity per se (i.e., under the null).
+Since the nuisance parameter $\delta$ is very high dimensional, size control is \emph{a priori} non-trivial.
+For some intuition as to why consider, as an example, the case where $s_{ij}(\mathbf{d})=\sum_{k}d_{ki}d_{kj}$, such that agents' have a taste for supported links when $\gamma_{0}>0$.
+A natural test statistic in this case would be some function of $\mathbf{D}$ that is increasing in the number of supported links in the network.\footnote{\cite{Jackson_et_al_AER12} suggest the fraction of links in the network which are supported.} The researcher would then reject the null of $\gamma_{0}=0$ when this statistic is large enough.
+Unfortunately, the expected number of supported links varies dramatically under the null depending on the value of $\delta$.
+Certain configurations of $\mathbf{A}$, $\mathbf{B}$ and/or $\lambda$ may result in a network with substantial link clustering (and hence support) even when agents' have no taste for support per se.
 If we choose a single critical value for rejection then, depending on the values of $\mathbf{A}$, $\mathbf{B}$ and/or $\lambda$, size may be very poor.